A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Methods For Zero-shot Generalisation In Reinforcement Learning

-Other approaches try to learn behaviourally similar representations with less theoretical motivation. \citet[CSSC]{liuCrossStateSelfConstraintFeature2020} use behavioural similarity (similarity of short future action sequences) to find positive and negative pairs for a contrastive learning objective.
-This auxiliary loss aids in generalisation and sample efficiency in several OpenAI Procgen games.~\citet[CTRL]{mazoureCrossTrajectoryRepresentationLearning2021} uses clustering methods and self-supervised learning to define an auxiliary task for representation learning based on behavioural similarity, showing improved performance on OpenAI Procgen. \citet[DARL]{liDomainAdversarialReinforcement2021} uses adversarial learning to enforce the representations of different domains to be indistinguishable, improving performance on visually diverse testing contexts, even when only trained on simple training contexts.~\citet[DRIBO]{fanDRIBORobustDeep2021} uses contrastive learning combined with an information-theoretic objective to learn representations that only contain task-relevant information while being predictive of the future.
+Other approaches try to learn behaviourally similar representations with less theoretical motivation. \shortciteA[CSSC]{liuCrossStateSelfConstraintFeature2020} use behavioural similarity (similarity of short future action sequences) to find positive and negative pairs for a contrastive learning objective.
+This auxiliary loss aids in zero-shot generalisation and sample efficiency in several OpenAI Procgen games.~\shortciteA[CTRL]{mazoureCrossTrajectoryRepresentationLearning2021} uses clustering methods and self-supervised learning to define an auxiliary task for representation learning based on behavioural similarity, showing improved performance on OpenAI Procgen. \shortciteA[DARL]{liDomainAdversarialReinforcement2021} uses adversarial learning to enforce the representations of different domains to be indistinguishable, improving performance in visually diverse testing contexts, even when only trained on simple training contexts.~\shortciteA[DRIBO]{fanDRIBORobustDeep2021} uses contrastive learning combined with an information-theoretic objective to learn representations that only contain task-relevant information while being predictive of the future.
 They show improved performance on both visually diverse domains in DeepMind Control, and in OpenAI Procgen.